DisCEdge: Distributed Context Management for Large Language Models at the Edge: Background and Related Work

-Researchers have developed specialized storage systems to address these challenges in edge environments.
-FogStore~\cite{gupta2018fogstore} introduces a concept of ``differential consistency'': clients receive stronger consistency when accessing data relevant to their geographical context, and weaker consistency otherwise.

-FReD~\cite{pfandzelter2023fred} is a more recent edge storage system that provides a distributed key-value store with a focus on client-centric consistency.
-Clients can declaratively specify replication schemes, which FReD then executes.
+Edge storage systems address the CAP theorem trade-off~\cite{brewer2000towards} under network constraints.
+Systems like FogStore~\cite{gupta2018fogstore} offer ``differential consistency'' based on geographical relevance.
+More recent systems like FReD~\cite{pfandzelter2023fred} provide client-centric consistency, where clients declaratively specify replication schemes that FReD then executes.
+A client-side middleware intercepts requests to ensure consistency guarantees—such as monotonic reads and read-your-writes for mobile clients—originally proposed by Bermbach et al.~\cite{bermbach2013middleware}.
 FReD nodes exchange data directly via peer-to-peer communication, using a naming service only for metadata and configuration.
 Clients can dynamically choose which storage node to connect to and move between storage nodes as they roam.
 FReD groups keys into \textit{keygroups} for which replication and consistency settings can be independently configured.
-It also provides a client-side middleware that intercepts requests to ensure consistency guarantees such as monotonic reads and read-your-writes for mobile clients, originally proposed by Bermbach et al.~\cite{bermbach2013middleware}.